 Guided walking Managed locally by Headwater appointed agent.

-Transfers included from Bucharest airport at 19:10 and back to Bucharest airport at 14:30.
+Transfers can be arranged at a supplement from Bucharest airport to Sinaia and back to Bucharest airport from Brasov.

 If you choose to book your own flights please check with us first that your chosen departure date is definitely operating as our guided holidays are subject to minimum group sizes.